-Dolores Noyés, ADA Access Program Manager at (360) 902-2349
+Dolores Noyés, WDFW ADA Program Manager at (360) 902-2349

-Questions regarding DNR lands should be directed to Heidi Stephens at (360) 902-1375.
+Heidi Stephens, DNR ADA Access Manager at (360) 902-1375

 DISCLAIMER:

 PLEASE NOTE: If any of the following dates associated with the GMU are incorrect, or the GMUs listed in this pamphlet are incorrect, the 2019 "Big Game Seasons and Regulations" pamphlet dates associated with the GMU's apply.
 Landowners & managers at anytime may cancel the permit due to fire danger, logging activity or vandalism, etc. The Department has no control over their decision.
 This program does not guarantee success with your harvest.